Anna Sale: Who knows about your student loan debt?

-A listener named Forrest in Lexington, Kentucky, graduated four years ago.
-He didn’t grow up with a lot of money but had a scholarship in college—he didn’t have any loans.
-And that’s made getting together with his old college buddies...sometimes weird.
+A listener named Forrest in Lexington, Kentucky, graduated six years ago.
+He didn’t grow up with a lot of money but he had a scholarship in college, and didn’t have any loans.
+And that’s made getting together with his old college buddies sometimes weird.

 Talking about money is hard.
 And it’s always been in the years after college.
 Your public school teacher friend and your friend in finance start to have lives that look really different.
 Student loans make that gap wider.

-On the next episode, coming tomorrow, stories of how some of you stopped feeling stuck because of your student loans.
+On the next episode in our series, coming tomorrow, stories of how some of you stopped feeling stuck because of your student loans.

 This is Death, Sex & Money from WNYC.
 I’m Anna Sale.

 Here’s the thing that’s so tough about student loans.
 You resent them, but you also took them out.
 You, or your parents, signed for them, and you cashed the checks—to pay for increasing tuition costs, your books, the rent on your off-campus apartment.

 And of course there’s all that stupid money I spent at Urban Outfitters.
 Oh my god.